Pteroidichthys amboinensis: Description

 Pteroidichthys amboinensis has the elongate, compressed body typical of the genus Pteroidichthys.
-This species has 12 lexible spines and 9 soft rays in its dorsal fin and 2 spines and 6 soft rays in its anal fin.
+This species has 12 flexible spines and 9 soft rays in its dorsal fin and 2 spines and 6 soft rays in its anal fin.
 It has a relatively short snout which is on average around 14% of its standard length.
 The rear margin of the maxilla extends past a vertical line through the centre of the pupil.
 There are supraorbital tentacles and the posterior lacrimal spines are well developed, being longer than the diameter of the orbit.
 There are many tentacles on the body and the fins.
 The lateral lacrimal and suborbital spines are indistinct, normally being very small spines and frequently being blunt, bony protuberances.
 There is no clear black blotch on the soft rayed part of the dorsal fin.
 These fish sometimes have a mottled blackish and reddish colour, but they can make wide changes to their colour and pattern. | This species attains a maximum known total length of 12 cm.